ZIJ/find-shortest-substring/README.md

 # find-shortest-substring
 An interview problem designed to assess coding skills and understanding of complexity

-Rephrased version of the [Minimal Window Substring](https://leetcode.com/problems/minimum-window-substring) puzzle
+Rephrased version of the [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring) puzzle

 ## The problem